 Honestly, these are the best croissants l’ve ever had.
 You really have to smell the delicate aroma that fills the kitchen when they are baking in the oven.
-The cranberries and walnuts bring a some sort of festive touch, although they are brilliant all year around, not only around Christmas.

 Of course, the filling is entirely your choice, and you can go for something else, either sweet or savoury.
-They are eve better than the croissants you would buy from a posh French bakery.
+They are even better than the croissants you would buy from a posh French bakery.

 Nutella would be another choice, or even melted chocolate.
 Cocoa works nicely here, I think it’s a bit less messy that other fillings.
 And if I can avoid mess in the kitchen, I definitely go for it.

 Beat the egg white until it holds soft peaks.
 Beat in the sugar until you get a meringue-like consistency.

 Add the cocoa powder, vanilla extract and beat well.
 If you chose to use walnuts and dried cranberries, they can be added now.
 Up to you though, it’s optional.